inkstitch/inkstitch/collections/_docs/ru/004-004-font-tools.md

 2. Run `Extensions > Ink/Stitch > Font Tools > Remove Kerning`
 3. Choose your font file(s)
 4. Click on apply

+## Letters to font

+"Letters to font" is a tool to convert predigitized embroidery letters into a font for use with the Ink/Stitch lettering tool.

+The digitized font needs to meet certain **conditions** to be imported:
+* One file for each glyph in an embroidery format that Ink/Stitch can read
+* The glyph name needs to be positioned at the end of the file name.
+A valid file name for the capital A would be e.g. `A.pes` or `Example_Font_A.pes`.

+You will often see, that bought fonts are organized in subfolders, because each letter comes in various embroidery file formats.
+You don't need to change the file structure in this case.
+Letters to font will search the font files also within the subfolders.
+{: .notice--info }

+### Usage

+* Set the embroidery file format from which you want to import the letters (ideally choose a file format which is capable to store color information)
+* Select the font folder in which the letters are stored.
+If they are organiszed in subfolders, choose the main folder.
+* Choose wether you want to import commands or not (warning: imported commands on a large scale will cause a slow down)
+* Click on apply - and wait ...
+* After the import move the baseline to the correct place and position the letters accordingly.
+The left border of the canvas will also influence the positioning of the letters through the lettering tool.
+* Save your font as `→.svg` in a new folder within your [custom font directory](#custom-font-directory)
+* Run [`Generate JSON`](#generate-json) to make the font available for the lettering tool and save the json file into the same folder as your font.
+Do not check "AutoRoute Satin" for predigitized fonts and leave scaling to 1.